Bitter Pill: When A Prickly Aging Parent Needs Your Help

 Though I wanted the best for Vera—it was heartbreaking to see her struggling years ago to remember what day it was or how to use the telephone—my husband and I both knew that I wasn’t suited for a position on her caregiving “A Team.”

 In the early stages of her disease, he had a rotating group of family and friends bringing her meals, checking on her safety, and running errands.
-Always a devoted son, he drove an hour and a half each way to visit her three or more times a week (each time greeted with “Where have you been?”—a wrenching reminder that no amount of physical presence was ever going to be enough).
+Always a devoted son, my husband drove an hour and a half each way to visit her three or more times a week (each time greeted with “Where have you been?”—a wrenching reminder that no amount of physical presence was ever going to be enough).
 He’s since worked out an arrangement with a relative who provides day-to-day, live-in care, and still he visits several times a week.

 My friend Candace doesn’t have it so easy.
 Last month, she found herself driving two hours while her children were in school to keep company with her father-in-law, Phil, after he broke a femur falling out of bed.
 She did this not because she likes Phil—she doesn’t even respect him—but because she loves her husband.
 His parents, Phil and Enid, are chain-smoking alcoholics in declining health.
 “Enid is chronically negative and self-centered,” she tells me.
-“They should have got divorced about thirty years ago because they’re just nasty to each other.
+“They should have gotten divorced about thirty years ago because they’re just nasty to each other.
 Now, of course Enid is resentful of Phil’s sudden dependency.”

 Candace thought she’d hang out with Phil and cook some freezer meals for them so Enid could get out of the house and Phil could catch some rest from her provocation.